YugiM/BigData_HW_1/README.md

-# This is a README.md
 # BigData_HW_1

+This file contains code of using GUI to create a simple calculator